WNC has Great Road Cycling and Off-road Mountain Biking

 In the Western North Carolina mountains, the word "flat" is seldom used to describe our landscape.
 So, needless to say, biking these hills can be a challenge for road bikers and off-road bikers alike.

 Lakeview Drive (a.k.a.
 "Road to Nowhere") is a lightly traveled road that winds six miles into the Great Smoky Mountains National Park, north of Bryson City.
-It is a moderate ride with views of Fontana Lake.
+It is a moderate to strenuous ride with views of Fontana Lake.

 Just west of Bryson City, bike trails include two moderate loops offer a variety of landscapes on lightly traveled roads.
 The 13-mile Lower Alarka Loop offers views of Lake Fontana and the Tuckasegee River, while the 15-mile Upper Alarka Loop offers a mixture of scenic flat farmland and steep mountain grades.

 Off the Beaten Track: Guide to Mountain Biking in Western North Carolina / The Smokies, and Road Bike in the Smokies, by Jim Parham.

 P.O.
 Box 158